zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     - Shape: VM.Standard.E2.1.Micro (Always Free-eligible)
     - Download the private and public keys: **Save Private Key**, Save Public Key.

 2. Click **Create**.
-Wait for Compute Instance to finish provisioning, and have status Available.
+Wait for Compute Instance to finish provisioning, and have status Available (click browser Refresh button).
 On the Instance Details page, copy Public IP Address in your notes.

 3. Use your laptop web browser to open the URL returned by the script, replacing **[DEVM public-ip address]** with the actual values. (if the URL doesn't work, give it a couple of minutes to start the graphical user interface)